 If the response is grey, it means the student didn't add his response.

-To subscribe to Seesaw tips, fill out the form below with your personal email and name.
+Fill out the form below with your personal email and name.
 Don't forget to confirm the subscription by going to your inbox (check your spam folder too).

 Got questions about Seesaw?
 Check out these posts.